 To be supervisor

-- Aims and strategies for goal achievement in postgraduate studies are described fully in the general study plan.
+- Aims and strategies for goal achievement in doctoral studies are described fully in the general study plan (141 kB)

 Who can be a supervisor?

-It is preferable that the main supervisor should be the person with the most continuous observation of the dissertation work.
+It is preferable that the principal supervisor should be the person with the most continuous observation of the dissertation work.
 The individual study plan must specify each supervisor’s duties and areas of responsibility.

-To achieve the best possible collaboration at postgraduate level, the supervisors and research student should clarify at an early stage the demands and expectations they have of one another – preferably in writing as an appendix to the individual study plan.
+To achieve the best possible collaboration at doctoral level, the supervisors and doctoral student should clarify at an early stage the demands and expectations they have of one another – preferably in writing as an appendix to the individual study plan.

-Planning and follow-up of the postgraduate students are important parts of the supervisor's duties.
+Planning and follow-up of the doctoral students are important parts of the supervisor's duties.
 The individual study plan shall be revised at least once a year.
-The student's activity and financing shall be reported to the student registry Uppdok each semester, for documentation of the actual number of months spent on the studies.
+The student's activity and financing shall be reported to the student registry Ladok each semester, for documentation of the actual number of months spent on the studies.

-The total study time is maximum 4 years (i.e. 48 months full-time studies).
-It is important that the student and the supervisor keep a track record on the net study time (gross study time excl. time for teaching or administrative work, parental leave, sickness leave, leave of absence, etc).
-Here you can find a tool (in excel, only in Swedish) for calculation of the net study time for postgraduate students.
+For a degree of doctor, the effective period of study is to be a maximum of 48 months and for a degree of licentiat a maximum of 24 months.
+The effective period of study sets the limits of employment as a doctoral student.
+It is important that the doctoral student and the supervisor keep a track record on the effective period of study (gross period for study excl. time for teaching or administrative work, parental leave, sickness leave, leave of absence, etc).

 Change of supervisor